Tumunu/CrossPromo/README.md

 With the promo objects loaded, you're now free to show your promotions as and when you need to!

-4. Create event listeners for these CrossPromo events:
+4. Create event listeners for these CrossPromo events, just before you present a CrossPromo:
   * CROSS_PROMO_PRESENTED
   * CROSS_PROMO_DISMISSED
   * CROSS_PROMO_CLICKED